Text Copied

 text widget

-Color widget helps you view data in a coloured form.
+Color widget helps you view data in a colored form.
 Also, you can set different colors for each optimum range of values.

 The steps are the same as those of creating a TEXT widget.